majabojarska/blog/content/posts/phone-to-dashboard-conversion.md

 ## Second Approach – Repurposed Smartphone

 The first approach has a significant caveat, in that it requires building (and maintaining) a fully custom display solution.
 I later remembered I had an old Android phone laying around.
 The phone was defective, but not in a way that would prevent me from using it as a dashboard.
+I've decided to pursue this idea instead.

 ### System Design